Donát Bartók

 Donát Bartók (born 13 July 1996) is a Hungarian handball player for Kadetten Schaffhausen and the Hungarian national handball team.

 Career

 He joined the Bundesliga team TBV Lemgo in November 2016.
 On his debut match he broke his finger and was unable to play for 8 weeks.
 In August 2017 he prolonged his contract with the club until 2020.
 In December 2019 he decided to leave his club, because of the lack of playing time.
 He joined Bidasoa Irún in January 2020.
 He joined Kadetten Schaffhausen in January 2021.

 He made his debut in the national team in January 2018 against Sweden.

+In 2025 he announced his decision to retire from handball.

 Personal life

 His father, Csaba Bartók is a former handballer who played for the Hungarian national handball team.